CristianSifuentes/poke/README.md

 - **One color palette, not one per feature.** `POKEMON_TYPE_COLORS` previously lived inside `home.ts`; now it's the only copy in the repo.
 When `search` and `favorites` render real Pokémon, they `import { SharedModule }` and get the same badge colors for free — no re-deriving, no drift.
 - **The data model got simpler, not more abstract.** `DommiePokemon.types` shrank from `{ name: string; color: string }[]` to plain `string[]` — the component's job is to hold *what* a Pokémon is, not *how* its type should be painted.
 That question now has exactly one answer, in exactly one file.
 - **Declared where the "planned" `SharedModule` in [Folder Responsibilities](#folder-responsibilities) said it would be.** `shared-module.ts` declares and exports both pipes; `HomeModule` imports `SharedModule` alongside `CommonModule` and `HomeRoutingModule` — the same "one new import, zero existing files rewritten" shape as every other addition in this app.

+**A second, `core`-scoped pipe exists too, and it's a useful contrast.** `core/pipes/custom-pipe-pipe.ts` declares `customPipe`, generated as a scaffold and registered directly in `CoreModule` — its `transform()` currently just returns `null` and it isn't referenced from any template yet.
+Its location is the tell: `core/` is for the app shell and singleton concerns ([Guiding Principle #2](#guiding-principles)), so a pipe declared there is implicitly saying "this only ever makes sense wrapped around shell-level UI, not feature data."
+Neither `pokedexId` nor `pokemonTypeColor` fit that description — they're Pokémon-domain transforms any feature might need — which is exactly why they live in `shared/`, not `core/`, instead.
+Until `customPipe` is implemented and given a real, shell-specific job, treat it the same as the empty `home-card` / `home-card-container` folders: a placeholder marking an intention, not a pattern to copy.

 ## Getting Started